jessecambon/tidygeocoder/README.md

     unique inputs are submitted in queries, but the rows in the original data are preserved by default.
--   The maximum rate of querying is automatically set according to the usage policies of the selected geocoder service.
+-   The maximum rate of querying is automatically set according to the usage policies of the selected geocoding service.

 In addition to the usage examples below, see the [Getting Started Vignette](https://jessecambon.github.io/tidygeocoder/articles/tidygeocoder.html)